prophetfromai/P.F.GraphMind/README.md

    NEO4J_DATABASE=neo4j
    ```
    If you used a different password during Neo4j setup, update the `NEO4J_PASSWORD` in the `.env` file.
+   NOTE don't bother changing the db name, leave it as the default, it database is not a production supported feature of local hosting the db.

 ## Running the Application